 It is up to her to decide what’s best.

 WHEN DO I HAVE TO DECIDE WHAT TO DO ABOUT AN UNPLANNED PREGNANCY?

 The earlier she finds out that she’s pregnant, the more time she has to decide what to do about it.
 It’s helpful to know how far along her pregnancy is, and the Family Planning Association or her health care provider can help her determine that.
 Having that information can help her make her decision.

 If she wants to carry out the pregnancy (either to parent the child or place it for adoption), it is important for her to start getting prenatal care as soon as possible, usually within 10-12 weeks of pregnancy.
 If she wants to place the baby for adoption, she can make the choice to do so at any time during the pregnancy and even after the baby is born.
-If she decides to have an abortion, it is best for her to do it in the first 12 weeks of pregnancy, but abortions can be performed legally in Ohio up to week 24 of pregnancy.
+If she decides to have an abortion, it can be performed legally in Ohio within the first 5-6 weeks of pregnancy.

 HOW SHOULD I DECIDE WHAT TO DO?